genedan/TmVal/docs/intro.rst

 ... and many more.
 To see what other symbols are supported, consult the :ref:`Notation Guide`.

 Unlike other packages, which tend to use functions to represent the different types of annuities, TmVal represents annuities as a class, which gives it access to several methods that can be performed on the annuity, such as equations of value.
 So rather than simply returning a float value via a function, TmVal expands the manipulations that can be done with an annuity.
-My aim is to allow the :class:`.Annuity` class to serve as a base class for or be embedded in more complex insurance products.
+My aim is to allow the :class:`.Annuity` class to serve as a base class for, or to be embedded into more complex insurance products.

 We can perform simple calculations, such as finding the present value of a basic annuity-immediate, :math:`\ax{\angl{5} 5\%}`: